quartz-scheduler/contributing/CONTRIBUTING.md

 All contributions are subject to the Developer Certificate of Origin (DCO).

-The DCO text is available verbatim in the [dco.txt][dco.txt] file in the root directory of the 'contributing' repository.
+The DCO text is available verbatim in the [dco.txt](dco.txt) file in the root directory of the 'contributing' repository.

 ## Process